-About the Program: Colgate's commitment to illuminating a billion smiles radiates through its flagship program, Bright Smiles, Bright Futures® (BSBF), a transformative initiative that has been making a positive impact since its inception in 1976.
-So far, through BSBF, Colgate has reached and enriched the lives of over 176 million children across India, imparting crucial oral care habits, fostering awareness about tobacco prevention, and highlighting the vital role of good nutrition in maintaining optimal oral health.
+About the Program: Our commitment to illuminating a billion smiles radiates through its flagship program, Colgate Bright Smiles, Bright Futures® (BSBF), a transformative initiative that has been making a positive impact since its inception in 1990.
+Through BSBF, Colgate has reached and enriched the lives of over 185 million children across India, imparting crucial oral care habits, fostering awareness about tobacco prevention, and highlighting the vital role of good nutrition in maintaining optimal oral health.